mmm67j/Murder-Mystery-2-Trade-Freezer/README.md

 ## ⚙️ Configuration

-You can customize keybinds and settings by opening the `config.json` file (if running a workspace version) or via the in-game settings panel:
+You can customize keybinds and settings by opening the `config top menu`  (if running a workspace version) or via the in-game settings panel:

 * `ToggleKey`: `Enum.KeyCode.F4`
 * `AutoSave`: `true`